pavantejappt/hinglish/README.md

 Acknowledgments
 Both models are the result of efforts inspired by various online tutorials, documentation, and research papers on machine translation.
 Special thanks to the creators of the IITB English-Hindi dataset for providing the training data.

-Feel free to experiment and compare the performance of the two models for your translation tasks!

-You can copy and paste this markdown content into your repository's README file.
-Make sure to replace any placeholders with actual information relevant to your repository.